 Woods has been friendless with punters after last week while Mickelson also looked out of sorts as he fired a final-round 78 when chasing the No.1 spot.

-Paul Casey finished ahead of McIlroy and Harrington at St Andrews and I was impressed with the way he tried to stay in touch with Louis Oosthuizen before admitting defeat in the run-in.
+Paul Casey finished ahead of McIlroy and Harrington at St Andrew's and I was impressed with the way he tried to stay in touch with Louis Oosthuizen before admitting defeat in the run-in.

 When betting outright on Majors each-way is the best policy and remember six of the past seven winners of the big events have started out at prices of 80-1 or more.

-Others to consider are South Africa's Retief Goosen who finished third last week and American Steve Stricker, another chasing Tiger's top ranking.
+Other golf betting tips to consider are South Africa's Retief Goosen who finished third last week and American Steve Stricker, another chasing Tiger's top ranking.